mhmatthewhugley/Dual-License-Template/README.md

-# Dual-License-Template
-This is a Template for two licenses.
-Aka Dual Licensing.
-This template is for (Apache-License-2.0) and (CC-BY-SA-4.0).
+# This is Archived cause it has been moved to [GitLab Account](https://gitlab.com/mhmatthewhugley/)